petrroll/msc-neuro/README.md

 An experiment is a set of tested architectures + hyperparameters.
 - Identified by `{exp}` name and `{exp_folder}` group.
     - Both are used throughout the whole system for scripts discovery, logs naming, ... .
-    - `{exp_folder}` is used just for name-spacing experiments, having two `{exp}s` together in one `{exp_folder}` or in separate ones has no impact on their function.
+    - `{exp_folder}` is used just for namespacing experiments, having two `{exp}`s together in one `{exp_folder}` versus in separate ones has no impact on their function.
     - `{exp}` usually in the form of `bsX_expY.py`: An experiment `Y` based on baseline `X` model.
-- Defined by `{exp}.py` script and optionally a runner (usually but not necessarily) `{exp}_runner.py`.
+- Single experiment is defined by `{exp}.py` script and optionally a runner `{exp}_runner.py` (naming can be arbitrary for runner).
 - `{exp}.py`
     - Defines the architecture and includes all code to instantiate and train the model.
-    - Usually trains the model multiple times (see the loop) to control for random init (`repetitions`).
+    - Usually trains the same model multiple times (see the loop) to control for random init (`repetitions`).
     - Sometimes accepts hyperparameters as command line arguments to support testing multiple variations as part of one experiment.
-Each execution with a particular set of hyperparameters is called a `run`.
+    - To test multiple variations it should be called multiple times with different command line arguments.
+Each execution with a particular set is called a `run`.
-    - Also defines `{name}` that shows on logs file paths.
-Should serve as an human interpretable identifier of both the `exp` and also the particular `run` (i.e. encode passed arguments).
+    - Also defines `{name}` that shows on logs file paths, etc. Should serve as an human interpretable identifier of both the `exp` and also the particular `run` (i.e. encode passed args).
 - `{exp}_runner.py`
-    - Run an experiment through executing the `{exp}.py` with all hyperparameter combinations we want to test.
+    - Runs an experiment through executing the `{exp}.py` script with all args combinations we want to test.
+I.e. executes all runs of an experiment.
-    - Execute individual runs through environment specific runners, usually in parallel (e.g. as cluster jobs).
+    - Executes individual runs through environment specific runners.
+Runs usually work in parallel (e.g. as individual jobs).

 > In the thesis text `repetitions` are called runs, and `runs` are simply experiment instances.
 The difference in naming is an unfortunate relict of an attempt to have understandable text but also backwards compatible scripts.